3,629 kg w/eng

 A Real Head Compartment on a Center Console.
 A toilet or Porta-Potti shoved into a center console is nothing new, but Sailfish made the inside of the console into a proper head with 5’8” of headroom, a vanity and sink with a retracting freshwater hose, a mirror, and dedicated, dry storage for essentials like toilet paper and paper towels.
 (Either a Porta-Potti or a marine toilet are options, though.)

-The latching bi-fold door opens into the walkway to reveal a step down head with lots of 5'8" (1.72 m) of headroom.
+The latching bi-fold door opens into the walkway to reveal a step down head with 5'8" (1.72 m) of headroom.
 The hatch is 17" (42 cm) wide at mid height.

 The inside of the compartment is painted white and the surface, while not covered in gelcoat, is relatively smooth.
 By illuminating the inner liner, Sailfish is saving weight and expense.
 Given how well the rest of the boat is finished, we think this is a good cost/value trade-off.